gbrylinski/sinatra_jsonapi_microservice_template/README.md

 # Demo Service

 This is a sample Sinatra + Sequel + Sinja microservice template application.
+It's been built to verify feasibility and easiness of such.

+It works and it's fast.
+Rails fast, not Go fast, I'm aware of that.

 ## Requirements